Smaller British-made Metal-turning Lathes for

 Amongst the better known and more commonly-found makes from pre-WW2 years (i.e. before 1939) were: Adept, Britannia, Challenger, Churchill, Drummond, ETA, EXE, Excell, Granville, Grayson, Holmes, Willimott Ideal, Mellor, Pools, Portass, Randa, Relm, Wade-CAV, Winfield and Zyto.
 Post war the number of makers expanded somewhat - though as financial conditions improved during the early 1950s and the need for inexpensive machines dried up, few of the newcomers (together with many of the established makers) failed to survived beyond the middle of that decade.

-The following list of over 190 examples is thought to account for all makers who produced more than a handful of examples - together with what is thought to be almost all the "badge-engineered" types; should I have failed to include any - or you know others so far unlisted - please do let me know.
+The following list of over 200 examples is thought to account for nearly all makers who produced more than a handful of examples - together with what is thought to be almost all the "badge-engineered" types (these being indicated by the use of inverted commas).
+Should I have failed to include any - they do keep turning up - or you know others so far unlisted - please do let me know.